SergeyZenkovich/rsschool-cv-old/cv.md

 * LinkedIn - https://www.linkedin.com/in/sergey-zenkovich-2a0a72183

 ## Summary:
  I am researcher in GIS and remote sensing areas.
 In 2019 I graduated from the University(BSU - geography faculty - GIS specialist).
-Now I am working with spatial data, analyzing space images, writing some scripts for GIS program environment(Python).
-For me it is interesting to try out in FrontEnd.
-I have some experience in FrontEnd (completed courses: “FrontEnd start” in TeachMeSkills, “ServiceNow” in EPAM; tried: “RSSchool-2019(3)” ).
+Now I am working with spatial data, analyzing space images, writing scripts for GIS software environment(Python).
+For me it's interesting to try out FrontEnd.
+I have some experience in FrontEnd (completed courses: “FrontEnd start” in TeachMeSkills, “ServiceNow” in EPAM; tried: “RSSchool-2019/2020” ).
 My goal is to improve my skills in FrontEnd and interconnect my knowledge on GIS and spatial data analyzing and FrontEnd in my future job.<br/>
 **Wishes:**
- * Have strong knowledge in different frameworks.
+ * Improve hard skills.
  * Work in future with AR and VR technologies.
  * Try myself in web design.

-## Skills:
+## Hard Skills:
 * HTML5 + semantic HTML
 * CSS + Sass + Less
 * ES 5 + ES next